 Nationwide Building Society has signed up to the coalition government's Help to Buy mortgage scheme.

-The programme offers equity loans of up to 20 per cent for buyers of new homes who in return must pay a deposit of at least five per cent on the property.
+The programme offers equity loans of up to 20 per cent for buyers of new homes who in return must pay a of at least five per cent on the property.

 However, only homes valued under £600,000 will be applicable - leaving some larger city centre homes in London excluded from the new system.